canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 ## Using Wayland
 duration: 3:00

+*You may have seen this discussion in [Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps), but it is repeated here as an introduction to the requirement for Xwayland.*

 Graphics on Ubuntu Core uses Wayland as the primary interface.
 Mir is a graphical display server that supports Wayland clients.
 Snapd supports Wayland as an interface, so confinement can be achieved.